12 Ways to Get Better Gas Mileage—and Pay Less at the Pumps

 Get Better Gas Mileage by Changing Your Air Filter

-Your engine sucks in 53 million litres of air through the filter every year.
+Your engine sucks in 53-million litres of air through the filter every year.
 On older vehicles (pre-1999), a dirty air filter increases fuel usage by almost 10 per cent.
 On newer vehicles, the computer is smart enough to detect the lower airflow, and it cuts back on fuel.
 So your engine will lack power and pick-up.
 Check the filter when you change your oil and replace it at least once a year, or more if you drive in dirty, dusty conditions.

-Here’s an easy way to check your alignment without taking your car in to the shop.
-Buy a tread depth gauge ($2) and measure the tread depth on both edges of each tire (rear tires too).
+If your tires are bowed out of alignment by just 4.2 cm, it’s the equivalent of dragging your tire sideways for 164 km for every 32,000 you drive.
+That’ll cost you hundreds a year in wasted gas.
+It will also wear your tires faster, costing you hundreds more.
+Here’s an easy way to check your alignment without taking your car in to the shop: Buy a tread depth gauge ($2) and measure the tread depth on both edges of each tire (rear tires too).
 If one side of the tire is worn more than the other, your car needs to be aligned.

 Get Better Gas Mileage by Replacing a Broken or Missing Spoiler

 The plastic air dam (aka “spoiler”) that’s broken or missing wasn’t installed just for a sporty look.
 If your car had an air dam, driving without it or with a damaged one can reduce your gas mileage.
 The air dam literally “dams off” airflow to the undercarriage of your car, forcing the air up and over the hood.
 That helps your car cut through the air with less drag.
 It also increases airflow to the A/C condenser and radiator, reducing the load on your car’s electrical system.

 Get Better Gas Mileage by Reducing Drag

 Yes, you’ve heard it before, but how about some real world numbers to drive the point home?
 Aerodynamic drag is a minor concern in city driving, but it really kills your gas mileage at speeds over 90 km/h.
-In fact, increasing your speed to 65 increases drag by 36 per cent!
+In fact, increasing your speed to 105 km/h increases drag by 36 per cent!
 If you do a lot of highway driving, getting to your destination a few minutes early could cost you hundreds of dollars extra a year.
 Keep it closer to 90 km/h and use your cruise control.
 It will pay off.